polymorphic92/PD-workflow/PITCHME.md

 * What do you dislike about this Application
 +++
 ### Different Linting Applications
-* perl-critic & pertiddy gif
+* perl-critic & pertidy gif
 ---

 ### Navigation/Presentation